Tangy Vegan Sour Cream

 • This vegan sour cream keeps in the fridge for up to a week.

-• I recommend using this sour cream as a condiment–dolloping on baked potatoes, nachos, and other savoury foods.
-It will not function like dairy-based sour cream in baking recipes.
+• I recommend using this sour cream as a condiment–dolloping on baked potatoes, nachos, and other savory foods.
+It will NOT function like dairy-based sour cream in baking recipes.

 Instructions